-You will be greeted by a nurse in the surgery department.
+\You will be greeted by a nurse in the surgery department.
 She will ask you several questions and then take you to the operating room where you will move to the operating room table.
 This table works extremely well during surgery but is not very comfortable.
-You will notice a flurry of activity around you.
+You will notice many people performing multiple tasks while preparing you for surgery.
 The anesthesiologist will speak with you and will initiate the anesthesia being used.
 You will be placed on monitors and the nurses will prepare you for surgery.
 Once the anesthetic has been given, a catheter will be placed into your bladder to drain your urine during surgery.
 This catheter will stay in place until the day after surgery so we are able to manage fluid intake and output.
 Every attempt will be made to do this in a way that respects privacy.

-You will be positioned on your back for the Total Knee Replacement.
+You will start in the pre-op area 2 hours before your surgery where they will get you all prepped and ready.
+The surgeon will come in to meet with you there and mark the correct side that will be operated on.
+You will be positioned on your side for the Total Hip Replacement.
 When the surgery is complete, you will be transported to the Recovery Room, also known as the Post Anesthesia Care Unit.